-There are a surprising number of restaurants in Richmond, offering all sorts of cuisines for our a night out away from your luxury self-catering accommodation.
+There are a surprising number of restaurants in Richmond, offering all sorts of cuisines for a night out away from your self-catering luxury holiday cottages or lodges.
 We can recommend French restaurant Rustique and Frenchgate Hotel for fine food and wines served in beautiful surroundings.
 For dog-friendly food spots, at The Turf Hotel, The King’s Head and The Castle Tavern doggies are welcome in the bar.

 If you haven’t been tempted by any fabulous fish and chips whilst exploring our picturesque towns, villages and beautiful countryside, you will never be short of a good country pub offering locally brewed ales and prize-winning local pies for a refuel.

-If you are looking for something a bit more special, Yorkshire now has more Michelin-starred restaurants than anywhere outside of London!
+If you are looking for something a bit more special because you’re on holiday, Yorkshire now has more Michelin-starred restaurants than anywhere outside of London!
 Perfect for celebrating a special occasion.
 The Black Swan at Oldstead has recently been named the best restaurant in the world, with North Yorkshire quickly becoming a dining destination to really savour…

 Masham is a must-visit timeless market town and not just because it boasts two of the best local ale breweries, but because of its lively community, dramatic abbey and annual sheep fair.